This post may contain affiliate links. Please see my disclosure policy for details.

 Where to stop for lunch between Cochin and Munnar

-On our way up to Munnar, my driver stopped at a traditional Keralan restaurant ‘Clay Oven’ that is really popular but most importantly hygienic and clean.
+On our way up to Munnar, my driver stopped at a traditional Keralan restaurant ‘Clay Oven’ which is really popular but most importantly hygienic and clean.

 I was recommended to have the traditional Keralan feast on a banana leaf and, they’re not lying when they say it is a FEAST!

-I then washed it down with an freshly squeezed pineapple juice and I by that time I was ready to enter a food coma for the next few hours haha!
+I then washed it down with a freshly squeezed pineapple juice and by that time I was ready to enter a food coma for the next few hours haha!

 All the food and the drink only cost me around 350 rupees which was a bargain.
 I would highly recommend visiting on your way up, but come hungry.
 You’ll need the room.

 Where to stay in Munnar